 Extended Learning Tasks

-This academic year has seen the launch of Holderness Academy & Sixth Form College’s Extended Learning Task initiative.
-Extended Learning Tasks replace what was previously known as Homework.
-Extended Learning Tasks are learning activities students complete beyond the classroom, that supports their achievement and is an extension of our planned curriculum.
-We believe the Extended Learning Task initiative will foster independence and resilience, which extends beyond the traditional learning environment within Holderness Academy.
+This academic year has seen the launch of Holderness Academy & Sixth Form College’s Extended Learning Task (ELT) initiative.
+ELTs replace what was previously known as homework and are learning activities students complete beyond the classroom that supports their achievement and is an extension of our planned curriculum.
+We believe the ELT initiative will foster independence and resilience, which extends beyond the traditional learning environment at Holderness Academy.

 The Extended Learning Task objectives are to: